Muslim Responses to Anti-Islam Polemics

 C. Consistency, Prophethood, and the Problem of Selective Tests

+Claims about Paul’s execution, therefore, rest not on Scripture but on later ecclesiastical tradition.
+The earliest source, 1 Clement (c.
+96 CE), refers to Paul’s martyrdom without specifying the manner of death.15 The explicit claim that Paul was executed by beheading appears only in fourth-century historiography, most notably in Eusebius16 and Jerome17, who associate his death with Nero’s persecution.
+Whether or not one accepts the full details of this tradition, the essential point remains that Paul’s end is reconstructed retrospectively rather than narrated by revelation.
 When these facts are set alongside the biblical criteria themselves, the asymmetry in polemical application becomes evident.
-Deuteronomy warns against figures who introduce teachings that deviate from prior revelation1, who speak presumptuously in God’s name2, or whose message fails the test of continuity with established law and testimony3.
+Deuteronomy warns against figures who introduce teachings that deviate from prior revelation18, who speak presumptuously in God’s name19, or whose message fails the test of continuity with established law and testimony20.
 These warnings are rarely turned inward toward Pauline authority, despite long-standing debates over the scope and legitimacy of his theological innovations.
 Instead, the criteria are selectively externalised and aimed at Islam.

-This inconsistency becomes even more pronounced when critics attempt to collapse the Prophet’s (ﷺ) final illness into the Qur’anic warning of Surah al-Haqqah (69:44 – 46).
-That passage presents a counterfactual threat : if the Messenger were to fabricate revelation, then God would seize him and sever the watīn.
+This inconsistency becomes even more pronounced when critics attempt to collapse the Prophet’s ﷺ final illness into the Qur’anic warning of Surah al-Haqqah (69:44 – 46).
+That passage presents a counterfactual threat: if the Messenger were to fabricate revelation, then God would seize him and sever the watīn.
 Its rhetorical force lies precisely in its hypothetical structure, functioning as a guarantee of authenticity rather than a veiled prediction.
-Historically, however, the Prophet (ﷺ) completed his mission, lived for years after the Khaybar incident, and passed away following an acute febrile illness while describing residual pain in the idiom of kinayah.
+Historically, however, the Prophet ﷺ completed his mission, lived for years after the Khaybar incident, and passed away following an acute febrile illness while describing residual pain in the idiom of kinayah.
 Nothing in this sequence resembles the immediate, decisive divine punishment envisaged in Q69:44 – 46.
 To claim fulfilment here requires collapsing conditional rhetoric into retrospective prophecy, metaphor into anatomy, and a human poisoning attempt into divine judgement — moves that are linguistically, chronologically, and theologically unsustainable.

-The irony deepens when Galatians 1:8 is invoked as a final weapon against Islam : “Even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be accursed.”
 This verse is routinely deployed to pre-emptively invalidate any subsequent revelation, yet it rests entirely on Paul’s own solitary revelatory authority.
-In effect, it functions as a self-sealing mechanism that insulates Pauline theology from all later claims, regardless of their continuity with earlier prophetic monotheism.
+In effect, it functions as a self-sealing mechanism that insulates Pauline theology from all later claims, regardless of their continuity with earlier prophetic monotheism.21

-The Qur’anic model, by contrast, does not immunise Muhammad (ﷺ) from scrutiny ; it exposes him to the severest conceivable consequence if he were to fabricate revelation.
+The Qur’anic model, by contrast, does not immunise Muhammad ﷺ from scrutiny; it exposes him to the severest conceivable consequence if he were to fabricate revelation.
 The selective invocation of Galatians 1:8 against Islam, while ignoring its circular logic and its dependence on Paul’s private revelation, mirrors the same methodological inconsistency already evident in the use of Deuteronomy and Isaiah.

 Some Polemical Observations

 One recurring framing asserts that the Treaty of Hudaybiyyah was a humiliating failure, that Qur’an 48:1 was a “convenient revelation” to save face, and that Khaybar was therefore a substitute target for “booty.”
-This rhetorical chain is not an argument about the Prophet’s death ; it is an attempt to recast his political judgement as opportunism, and then use that framing to pre-load the poisoning narrative with moral insinuations.
-Even if a critic persuades an audience that Hudaybiyyah looked unfavourable on the day it was signed, it still does not follow that :
+This rhetorical chain is not an argument about the Prophet’s death; it is an attempt to recast his political judgement as opportunism, and then use that framing to pre-load the poisoning narrative with moral insinuations.
+Even if a critic persuades an audience that Hudaybiyyah looked unfavourable on the day it was signed, it still does not follow that:

 (i) a poisoning three years earlier “proves” imposture, or